-Want to get a big tax refund come tax filing season?
-You can minimize your tax liability, and potentially snag a larger refund, by taking advantage of every possible tax break.
+Want to get a big tax refund this tax filing season?
+You can minimize your tax liability and potentially snag a larger refund by taking advantage of every possible tax break.
 In this article we’ll discuss a few strategies to keep in mind as you look to get the biggest refund possible.
-Keep in mind, though, that if you want to go beyond this year’s tax refund and minimize taxes on your long-term financial plan, your best bet is to find a financial advisor.
+But remember, if you want to go beyond this year’s tax refund and minimize taxes on your long-term financial plan, your best bet is to find a financial advisor.
 Here’s are four ways to get a bigger tax refund.